 Birds also add to the problem, scavenging over landfills and digesting straws.
 The straws they eat can stay in their stomachs until they die.
 As a result, they often then escape into waterways when birds decompose.

-To quantify the overall plastic problem:
+To quantify the overall plastic pollution problem:

 The same year the Ocean Conservancy rallied volunteers from 112 countries for their own beach cleanup.
 They further collected a staggering 18 million pounds of trash and plastic products from beaches.
 An amazing effort.